 It was shown in \cite{bow} Lemma 2.2 that if $G$ acts acylindrically on a hyperbolic space $X$ then no element can act parabolically.
 For a general metric space $X$, we can certainly have acylindrical actions with elements acting parabolically.
 For instance take any finitely generated group $G$ with a distorted infinite cyclic subgroup $\langle g\rangle$.
 Then $G$ acts geometrically and hence acylindrically on its own Cayley graph, but the action of $g$ here will be parabolic.

 We now show however that we cannot have parabolic elements in a product acylindrical action. \begin{thm} Suppose that a group $G$ acts acylindrically and preserving factors on the product $P$ of hyperbolic spaces $X_1\times \ldots \times X_r$.
 Then no element of $G$ acts as a parabolic element on $P$. \end{thm} \begin{proof} Suppose otherwise, so that by Lemma \ref{cycp} we have $g=(g_1,\ldots ,g_r)$ acting on $P$ where without loss of generality the action of $g_1$ on $X_1$ is parabolic and none of the actions of $g_i$ on $X_i$ are loxodromic for $1\leq i\leq r$.
-We now invoke the trichotomy for actions on hyperbolic spaces which is Theorem 13,1 in \cite{brkj}.
-This says that there is $C>1$ such that if $X$ is a $\delta$-hyperbolic space (where we can assume $\delta>0$) and $S$ is a finite subset of $Isom(X)$ which is symmetric and contains 1 then in two of the cases $\langle S\rangle$ contains a loxodromic element.
-In the remaining case the joint minimum displacement $L(S)$ is at most $C\delta$.
-Here the joint minimum displacement $L(S)$ is defined to be the infimum over all points $x\in X$ of the joint displacement $\mbox{max}_{s\in S} d(x,s(x))$.
+We now invoke \cite{kou} Proposition 3.2.
+This states that if $X$ is a geodesic $\delta$-hyperbolic space and $S$ is any finite set of isometries of $X$ such that neither $S$ nor $S^2$ contains a loxodromic element, then the joint minimum displacement $L(S)$ is at most $100\delta$.
+Here $L(S)$ is defined to be the infimum over all points $x\in X$ of the joint displacement $\mbox{max}_{s\in S} d(x,s(x))$.